All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 To take the first step in regaining control of your life, reach out to our helpful team today.

-One of the greatest methods to overcome addiction is through professional drug and alcohol rehab, but it isn’t for everyone.
+One of the greatest methods to overcome addiction is through excellent person-centered care at a professional drug and alcohol rehab, but it isn’t for everyone.

 There are other options if you feel like a private drug and alcohol rehab in Cheshire is out of your price range, or just isn’t right for you.